Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero/features/development/index.md

 ### 1. Start with Bullseye or Ubuntu

-Follow the standard instructions from Raspberry PI Foundation using `rpiboot` and the PI Imager to load Bullseye Lite 64-bit or Ubuntu Server 22.04 (jammy).
+Follow the standard instructions from Raspberry Pi Foundation using `rpiboot` and the Pi Imager to load Bullseye Lite 64-bit or Ubuntu Server 22.04 (jammy).
 Load all of the necessary software and debug and test your application.

 ### 2. Load the Zymbit software